CowZix/website/content/recipes/tart.md

 - 30g Egg
 - 125g Cake Flour
 ## Directions
-1. Cream Butter with wisk then add sifted almond flour, powdered sugar, and salt.
+1. Cream Butter with whisk then add sifted almond flour, powdered sugar, and salt.
 2. Add egg and mix until homogenous.
 3. Add sifted cake flour in about 2-3 portions.
 Mix with cutting motions until little dry flour remains.
 4. Wrap dough in plastic wrap and place in fridge for 8 hours.